We created Pandora to put the Music Genome Project directly in your hands

 stations that play only music you like

 As an arranger, Castro-Neves worked for Quincy Jones, Flora Purim, Laurindo Almeida, and others.
-In 1970, when João Gilberto and Miúcha were living in Mexico City, he arranged João Gilberto in Mexico.
-In 1973, he recorded for Odeon the LP $Alaíde Costa & Oscar Castro-Neves.
+In 1970, when João Gilberto and Miúcha were living in Mexico City, he arranged João Gilberto en Mexico.
+In 1973, he recorded the LP Alaíde Costa & Oscar Castro-Neves for Odeon.
 In 1982, he arranged and directed the soundtrack for Bruno Barreto's movie Gabriela, Cravo e Canela and also for Blame It on Rio.
-He worked with Yo-Yo Ma on the cellist's chart-topping Tango album and played on David Darling's Cycles (ECM).
+He worked with Yo-Yo Ma on the cellist's chart-topping Soul of the Tango album and played on David Darling's Cycles (ECM).
 He was a conductor, producer, and arranger for Ottmar Liebert's best-selling Leaning into the Night album.
-Together with Paul Winter, they produced Winter's albums Common Ground and Missa Gaia.
-Since 1992, he has promoted Brazilian Music Nights at the Hollywood Bowl.
-He also owns Kennis Enterprises studio.
-His discography in the U.S. includes Tropical Heart, More Than Yesterday, Maracujá, Brazilian Scandals, Oscar!, Big Band Bossa Nova, and Big Band Bossa Nova. ~ Alvaro Neder, Rovi
+Together with Paul Winter, he co-produced Winter's albums Common Ground and Missa Gaia.
+Beginning in 1992, he promoted Brazilian Music Nights at the Hollywood Bowl.
+He also owned Kennis Enterprises studio.
+His discography in the U.S. includes Tropical Heart, More Than Yesterday, Maracujá, Brazilian Scandals, Oscar!, and Big Band Bossa Nova.
+Oscar Castro-Neves died of cancer in Los Angeles on September 27, 2013; he was 73 years old. ~ Alvaro Neder, Rovi